leotgo/unity-coding-standards/README.md

 # Unity3D Coding Standards

-An attempt at documenting my own coding standards, a composition of coding standards acquired from multiple Unity developers across the community.
+An attempt at documenting a composition of coding standards acquired from multiple game developers across the community.

 ## References